simonholliday/BirdNET-Py/README.md

 - **match_threshold**: The lowest confidence level we want to see matches for (between 0 and 1).
 - **silence_threshold_dbfs**: If defined, we will check whether there is any signal in the sampled audio which exceeds this level, and if not, it will not be passed to the BirdNET model (a value in dBFS e.g. -60).
 - **callback_function**: This function will be called any time one or more bird is detected in an audio chunk.
-It should accept a list of Detection objects as its argument.
+It should accept a list of Detection objects and a wav file path as its arguments.
+- **audio_output_dir**: A directory to store audio when there are detections, or None if we do not want to keep the audio.

 ### Detections

-The *Detection* object is a namedtuple defined as follows:
+The *Detection* object is a named tuple defined as follows:

 ```
-Detection = collections.namedtuple('Detection', ['index', 'english_name', 'latin_name', 'confidence'])
+Detection = collections.namedtuple('Detection', ['index', 'english_name', 'latin_name', 'is_bird', 'is_human', 'confidence'])
 ```

+The BirdNET model contains some non-bird items, and so the additional boolean `is_bird` and `is_human` properties are intended to help with classification.

 ## Licence